navmed/night-panther-theme/README.md

-# Night Panther dark theme
+# Night Panther dark theme for VS Code

 This is a full black background dark theme is based on Night Wolf Black.
 I've added a little more differentiation between tokens.
 And made the VS Code widgets easier to see.